 Reviewing the Risk Management Policy and Framework in line with Local legalrequirements and SEBI guidelines

-Reviewing risks and evaluate treatment including initiating mitigation actionsand ownership as per pre-defined cycles.
+Reviewing risks and evaluate treatment including initiating mitigation actions andownership as per a pre-defined cycles.

 Risk identification assessment and mitigation measures are reported to Boardperiodically.

-The particulars required under Section 197 read with Rule 5 of The Companies(Appointment and Remuneration of Managerial Personnel) Rules 2014 are also furnished inthe Annexure H.
+The particulars required under Section 197 read with Rule 5 of The Companies(Appointment and Remuneration of Managerial Personnel) Rules 2014 are also furnished inthe Annexure G.

 Your Company has been able to operate efficiently because of the professionalismcreativity integrity and continuous improvement in all functions and areas as well asefficient utilization of Companys' resources for sustainable and profitable growth.

-The Directors hereby wish to place on record their appreciation of the efficient andloyal services rendered by each and every employee with whole hearted efforts for makingsatisfactory performance possible.
+The Directors hereby wish to place on record their appreciation of the efficient andloyal services rendered by each and every employee with whole hearted effort for makingsatisfactory performance possible.